tokenized/docs/protocol-instruments.md

             varchar(small)
         </td>
         <td>
-            An asset that secures securing the bond.
+            An instrument that secures securing the bond.
 If null, then the bond is unsecured.

         </td>
     </tr>